Pupil Premium

 • Providing short term intervention programmes for underachieving pupils and those with SEND (Special Educational Needs and Disabilities).

-• Providing additional adult support for pupils in Year 6.
+• Providing additional academic support for pupils in Year 6.

 • Providing new resources that will support learning and teaching in and out of the classroom.